truecharts/public/docs/manual/Quick-Start Guides/14-linking-apps.md

 }
 </SCRIPT>

 ##### Example

-To reach an app named "sabnzbd" within Sonarr, we can use the following internal domain name:
+To reach an app named "sabnzbd" (same name as the catalog app name) within Sonarr, we can use the following internal domain name:

+- `sabnzbd.ix-sabnzbd.svc.cluster.local` or
 - `sabnzbd.ix-sabnzbd`

 <a href="https://truecharts.org/_static/img/linking/linking-example-sonarrsabnzbd.png"><img src="https://truecharts.org/_static/img/linking/linking-example-sonarrsabnzbd.png" width="100%"/></a>